RaffaeleSmaldini/FinanceYahoo_Forecasting/README.md

 ***Although these models possess the capability to forecast beyond this timeframe, it's advised not to surpass lags/2 days to prevent potential declines in model accuracy (both in trend and metrics).***
 You can find all the architectures in our .pdf file.
 It explains our testing, design process, and metrics for a deeper understanding of each of the models we considered.
 In the pdf file there are also several results of the autoregression test.
 I planned to put the different tests on a simplified table here on GitHub.
 Our models simultaneously predict the values of [Open, High, Low, Close] and require the label of the company whose trend you wish to forecast (such as APPL, AMZN, GOOGL, MSFT).
 Each model undergoes training using all available data, excluding testing data.
+> [!WARNING]
-However, we are cognizant of a potential issue related to the training process: the utilization of training and prediction time lags (specifically, a single following day) not in chronological order.
-To elaborate, when predicting stock data, it's typical to utilize data from a time period preceding the testing data.
-In our case, the training and the first type of testing data do not follow this chronological ordering convention.
+>However, we are cognizant of a potential issue related to the training process: the utilization of training and prediction time lags (specifically, a single following day) not in chronological order.
+To elaborate, when predicting stock data, it's typical to utilize data from a time period preceding the testing data. >In our case, the training and the first type of testing data do not follow this chronological ordering convention.

 The following is an example of the issue:
 >Suppose we have historical stock data for a company like Apple (APPL) for the month of January.
 We want to predict the stock prices for February.
 In a typical scenario with chronological ordering:
 We would train our model using historical data from January (e.g., from January 1st to January 28th).